nitesh-solanki/alien_invasion/README.md

 # alien_invasion
 In the Alien Invasion project, we used the Pygame package and Python programming environment to develop a 2D game.
 The goal of the game is to shoot down a fleet of aliens as they drop down the screen, in levels that increase in speed and difficulty.
 In this project, there will be a 2D game with a rocket ship that moves right and left and fires bullets in response to player input.
 A fleet of aliens to destroy, with advance sideways and down, and then get rid of any aliens hit by a bullet, with a limited number of ships a player has and end the game when the player runs out of ships.
-All of these will start after hitting a Play button.
+All of these will start just after hitting a Play button.

 Instruction -
 - Use keyboard keys.